 - Understand a fearful dog always wants a way out and always wants to be moving.
-Hiding in out buildings during good weather is rare unless they’re drawn there by hunger or thirst and there is a source of food or water.
+Hiding in outbuildings during good weather is rare unless they’re drawn there by hunger or thirst and there is a source of food or water.

 - Weather is an important factor; a dog’s activity will change based on conditions.
-On extremely cold days they may search out places of warmth or area’s they can curl up.
+On extremely cold days they may search out places of warmth or areas they can curl up.

-Day vs Night: Dogs are most active during daylight hours, searching for a dog at night can be difficult.
+Day vs Night: Dogs are most active during daylight hours so searching for a dog at night can be difficult.
 Remember a dog’s night vision is five times greater than that of a human.
 You probably won’t see them at night before they see you and by that time they’re gone.

-Highly stressed dogs are seldom caught the same day, prepare yourself for the long haul.
+Highly stressed dogs are seldom caught on the same day, prepare yourself for the long haul.
 Understand the dog will not starve to death in three or for days, they’ve been known to run for months, they don’t need us to survive.

-Human behavior that dogs don’t like:
+Human behaviour that dogs don’t like: